Antropomeda/ServerControl-Crab-Game-Mod/README.md

 Interacting with Players:

 The tools include granting any weapon or item to a specific player or to everyone on the server.
 The Fake Chat feature allows you to send chat messages impersonating other players.
-Additional features include a Ragdoll Cannon (Capsule shooting), adjustable punch strength (Chaos Punch), and mass actions: kill everyone, teleport everyone to your location, freeze players, or shuffle their positions
+Adjustable punch strength (Chaos Punch), and mass actions: kill everyone, teleport everyone to your location, freeze players, or shuffle their positions

 Scripting System: